Cpl David Goulet

 Throughout his career, Corporal St James proudly served the Army of the West.
 His pride in the RCEME Corps and his personal pride of serving the nation was evident to all who served with and knew him.
 The military and especially the RCEME Corps were more than a career to Corporal St James; his fellow soldiers were truly an extended family to him.

-Corporal St James passed away on 27 April 2020 and is survived by his wife Joanna St James, his mother Heather MacDonald, his brother Special Constable Matthew St James, and his sisters Samantha St James, Kierra Cardinal and Neo Cardinal.
+Corporal St James passed away on 27 April 2020 and is survived by his wife Joanna St James and his brother Special Constable Matthew St James.

 Sgt Kathryn Elisabeth Howard